For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How much money can you get from a hardship fund?

 There's no set amount that you can receive from a hardship fund.
-Some unis have minimum and maximum amounts they're prepared to give, but there really is no way to say how much you'll get – it could be anything from £100 to a few thousand pounds.
+Some unis have minimum and maximum amounts they're prepared to give, but there really is no way to say how much you'll get.
+It could be anything from £100 to a few thousand pounds.

 The amount you receive will also depend on what's causing your hardship.
 For instance, if your problem can be solved by a one-off payment of £500, your uni is unlikely to give you more.